aviart/gd-star-rating/branches/1.8/readme.txt

 == Changelog ==
 = 1.9.0 =
-* Google Rich Snippets support for RDF and Microdata formats and improved templates
+* Google Rich Snippets support for RDF and Microdata formats
+* Improved templates for Google Rich Snippets

 = 1.8.9 =
 * More options for google rich snippet